-1. Design.
+Design.
 Design structures for highway lighting and traffic signals to conform to the 1994 Edition of AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals.
 Design high tower lighting structures to conform to the 2001 Edition of AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals.

-All plans and calculations must be performed and stamped by a registered professional engineer.
-Submit the stamped plans and calculations for each pole to the Engineer for approval.
+All working drawings and calculations must be stamped with the seal of, dated by, and signed by a Professional Engineer registered in the State of Alaska.
+Submit the working drawings and calculations for each pole to the Engineer for approval.
 Design for all stresses on the completed structure with all hardware in place.
-Show the design wind loads, projected areas, wind drag coefficients, material properties, and other design information on the plans.
+Show the design wind loads, projected areas, wind drag coefficients, material properties, and other design information on the working drawings.
 Include a summary of the loads used in each pole's design.